Voter registration deadline for May 3 primary is Monday - NewsBreak

 Voter registration deadline for May 3 primary is Monday

-State legislative races will not appear on ballots, because boundaries for Statehouse districts remain unsettled.
-Additional races where districts are determined by those disputed maps also will not appear.
-Those include party central committees and state school board.
+State legislative candidates will not appear on ballots, because boundaries for Statehouse districts remain unsettled.

 Comments / 0